 The tropospheric ozone budget is controlled by chemical production and loss, by STE, and by deposition at the Earth’s surface, whose magnitude are calculated by CCMs (Table 6.3).
-Despite the high agreement of the model ensemble mean with observational estimates in present-day tropospheric ozone burden, the values of individual budget terms can vary widely across models in CMIP6 consistent with previous model intercomparison experiments (Young et al., 2018).
-Furthermore, single-model studies have shown that the halogen chemistry, which is typically neglected from model chemistry schemes in CCMs, may have a notable impact on the ozone budget, as halogens, particularly of marine origin, take part in efficient ozone loss catalytic cycles in the troposphere (Saiz-Lopez et al., 2012; Sarwar et al., 2015; Sherwen et al., 2016).
+Despite the high agreement of the model ensemble mean with observational estimates in the present-day tropospheric ozone burden, the values of individual budget terms can vary widely across models in CMIP6, consistent with previous model intercomparison experiments (Young et al., 2018).
+Furthermore, single-model studies have shown that the halogen chemistry, which is typically neglected from model chemistry schemes in CCMs, may have a notable impact on the ozone budget, as halogens, particularly of marine origin, take part in efficient ozone-loss catalytic cycles in the troposphere (Saiz-Lopez et al., 2012; Sarwar et al., 2015; Sherwen et al., 2016).

 [START TABLE 6.3 HERE]